fmkr-project/not-quizlet/README.md

 ### Overview

-Welcome to the repository of the Polyglot Interactive Mastery App (P.I.M.A), a comprehensive tool designed for language learners to interactively master new languages.
+Welcome to the repository of the Polyglot Interactive Mastery App (AKA: P.I.M.A😏), a comprehensive tool designed for language learners to interactively master new languages.
 P.I.M.A facilitates learning through user-generated flashcards and decks, providing a versatile and engaging learning experience.

 ### Key Features